The Capelli eigenvalue problem for quantum groups: Introduction

 Section 6 shows how to identify certain elements $u$ of the Cartan subalgebra of $U_q(\mathfrak{g})$ with elements $a$ of $\mathscr{PD}_{\theta}$ so that $u$ and $a$ agree with respect to their action on $\mathscr{P}_{\theta}$.
 The elements of the Cartan subalgebra that have this property are part of the locally finite subalgebra $\mathcal{F}(U_q(\mathfrak{g}))$ of $U_q(\mathfrak{g})$.
 The locally finite subalgebra is a well-studied object for quantized enveloping algebras of semisimple Lie algebras.
 In Section 7, we give a complete description of $\mathcal{F}(U_q(\mathfrak{g}))$ by translating the results for the locally finite part of $U_q(\mathfrak{sl}_N)$ to the $\mathfrak{gl}_N$ setting.
 This allows us to define a mapping $\Upsilon$ on almost all of $\mathcal{F}(U_q(\mathfrak{g}))$ into $\mathscr{PD}_{\theta}$ which is compatible with the action on $\mathscr{P}_{\theta}$.

 Section 8 is devoted to the center of $U_q(\mathfrak{g})$ and the image of a special subalgebra $Z$ of the center (as in Theorem A) to $\mathscr{PD}_{\theta}$ via $\Upsilon$.
-Generators for the image of $Z$ inside ${\rm End}\ \mathscr{P}_{\theta}$ are identified and bounds on the degree of their image inside of $\mathscr{PD}_{\theta}$ are determined.
+In order to understand the center, we state and review specific results from \cite{L} for the center of $U_q(\mathfrak{sl}_N)$ and use them as a guideline for understanding the center of $U_q(\mathfrak{gl}_N)$ and the related subalgebra $Z$.
+Generators for the image of $Z$ inside ${\rm End}\ \mathscr{P}_{\theta}$ are identified and the degree of their image inside of $\mathscr{PD}_{\theta}$ are determined.
 Using the standard Harish-Chandra map and a restricted version based on those in \cite{L}, we explain the dotted restricted Weyl group invariance for central elements.
-We further show that both $Z$ and its image under the restricted Harish-Chandra map are isomorphic to a polynomial ring in $n$ generators.
+We further show that both $Z$ and its image under the restricted Harish-Chandra map are isomorphic to a polynomial ring in $n$ variables.

 Quantum Capelli operators, are defined in Section 9.
 Comparing the degree of quantum Capelli operators with the degree of the image of generators of $Z$ under $\Upsilon$ yields Theorem A (Theorem \ref{theorem:center_and_capelli}).
 Eigenvalue functions associated to quantum Capelli operators are introduced in Section \ref{section:van} and their relation to the image of central elements of $Z$ under the restricted Harish-Chandra map is explained.
 We show that these eigenvalue functions satisfy the defining properties of Knop-Sahi polynomials by combining facts about the center of $U_q(\mathfrak{g})$ with structural properties of $\mathscr{PD}_{\theta}$.
 This establishes Theorem B (Theorem \ref{thm:KSpoly}).